The necessity to restore entire VM

 ✦ Image-Based Backup: create independent image-level backup for VMware ESXi and Hyper-V VMs agentlessly.

 ✦ Automated Backup: create backup schedules to automate virtual machine protection.

 ✦ Restore Entire VM: restore immediately available VMs from any selected restore points.

 ✦ Perpetual Free: you can use AOMEI Cyber Backup Free Edition with no time limit.

-AOMEI Cyber Backup supports VMware ESXi 6.0 and later versions, as well as Hyper-V in Windows 8/8.1/10/11, Windows Server/Microsoft Hyper-V Server 2012 R2 and later versions.
+AOMEI Cyber Backup supports both paid and free versions of VMware ESXi 6.0 and later versions, as well as Hyper-V in Windows 8/8.1/10/11, Windows Server/Microsoft Hyper-V Server 2012 R2 and later versions.